Morikawa, Rahm, McIlroy bring buzz to Brookline in US Open - WHIZ News

-BROOKLINE, Mass.
-(AP) — The storms dodged Brookline and the stars began to emerge Friday in the U.S. Open.
+It also includes two PGA Tour rookies and two players who have never won on tour.

+Indeed, this U.S. Open has something for everyone.
+It just doesn’t have Phil Mickelson, who missed the cut by eight shots.

-Collin Morikawa showed signs of emerging from pedestrian play at just the right time, matching the low score of the championship with a 4-under 66 for a share of the 36-hole lead with Joel Dahmen and a shot at a third straight year winning a major.
+Morikawa was searching for something in his game and found a “baby draw” instead of his traditional fade, and it’s been working beautifully at Brookline.
+He matched the low score of the championship Friday with a 4-under 66 for a share of the lead with Dahmen, the cancer survivor and popular everyman in golf.

-He had plenty of company at The Country Club, one player in clear view.
+McIlroy hit his stride on the back nine with three birdies over his last four holes for a 69.

+“After 36 holes in a major championship, that’s all you want to do is put yourself right in the mix going into the weekend,” McIlroy said.
+“For a little part of the day there, it seemed like I was going to be a few more behind.
+But I dug deep and played the last eight holes really, really well.”

-Not to be overlooked was Masters champion Scottie Scheffler, who chipped in from thick rough short of the par-5 14th green for an eagle that brought the Texan back into the mix with a 67.
+Not to be overlooked was Scheffler, the No. 1 player in the world, who chipped in from thick rough short of the par-5 14th green for an eagle that brought the Texan back into the mix with a 67.
 He was two shots behind.

 “It’s the U.S. Open.
 No one has taken it deep so far and kind of run away,” Morikawa said.
 “The last few days is a huge confidence booster for me heading into this weekend, and hopefully we can kind of make some separation somehow.”